ondr3j/openwrt-askey-rt4230w/README.md

 ```

 ------
-The next step is to let the board load into memory the contents of **C0A80001.img** from our TFTP server.
+The next step is to have the bootloader load the contents of **C0A80001.img** from your TFTP server into memory.
 You do this by entering the `tftpboot` command.
 Don't let the name of the command fool you, it does not perform any booting.
 If you've set your networking and TFTP server up correctly, you should see output similar to the one below.

 ```
 ...